samuelbeard/react-components/readme.md

-# Countdown
+# React Components

-## A React Component
+## A React Component Library

-A simple, responsive countdown component for React.
+A simple component library for my projects.

 ---